 You can read e-books on your browser, but they are also available for download in PDF or EPUB formats.
-Most of the e-books are DRM-restricted: to download them, you need a personal Adobe ID and a book reader software.
+Most of the e-books available via EBSCO and Ebook Central are DRM-restricted: to download them, you need a personal Adobe ID and a book reader software.
 Signing up for an Adobe ID and downloading required software is free of charge.
 Adobe ID is used to authorize your device, and to sync e-books between your devices.
 You only have to authorize your devices once.

 2. Download the relevant app or software for your device,